limaoxuan/MXFooterView/README.md

 # MXFooterView
-This is a customs FooterView
+This is a customs loading footer.
+I call it by MXFooterView.